Re-Opening the Doors for Worship at Willow Glen UMC

 so that we may receive mercy and find grace to help us in our time of need.”

 We are so glad to again welcome you to in-person worship!
 God is good, and it will be so good to come together to worship with thankful hearts.
 Our congregation remains committed to doing no harm, to doing good, and attending to the ordinances of God and, above all, to making disciples of Jesus Christ for the transformation of the world.
-We believe that we are prepared to begin to re-engage these missional goals in-person safely and responsibly.
-With some changes to our worship technology and updated safety protocols in place, the time has come when we can re-open our sanctuary doors for in-person worship while shifting our online worship to a live-stream for those who continue to feel safer in worshipping from home.
+We are prepared to re-engage these missional goals in-person safely and responsibly.
+With some changes to our worship technology and updated safety protocols in place, we have reopened our sanctuary doors for in-person worship while shifting our online worship to a live-stream for those who continue to feel safer worshipping from home.

 To do this, we have put together a plan to ensure the safety of our in-person gathering, and want to make sure everyone is informed of our plan to help prevent the spread of COVID-19.
 We also understand that not everyone will be comfortable with meeting in person, so we encourage you to continue worshipping with us online until you are ready.
-Altho attendance will be taken at the door (and walk-ins are Welcome!), we encourage you to make reservations for service ahead of time.
+Altho attendance will be taken at the door (and walk-ins are Welcome!), we encourage you to pre-register for services ahead of time.